davaya/openc2-jadn/jadn-v2.0.md

 ```json
 ["John", "Fitzgerald", "Kennedy"]
 ```
-Applications may refer to Array fields directly by position or define "first=1", "FIRST=1", "Given=1", or "Forename=1" as mnemonics for position since field names do not appear in Array values.
+Applications may refer to Array fields directly by position or define mnemonic labels for position.
+Because field names do not exist in Array values, position labels may be chosen arbitrarily within an application (e.g., "first=1", "FIRST=1", "Given=1", "Forename=1") without affecting interoperability.
+In [type definitions](#413-compound) FieldName is separate from FieldDescription and may be used as a position label.

 #### 4.3.2.4 Map